boxysean/LTrainNotwork/README.md

 # L Train Notwork

+## About

+We used this framework to serve content to mobile phones on the New York City subway.

+Every morning from Nov 14 to 18 (2011), the last few subway cars of the L train between on Morgan Ave and 8th Ave had a wireless access point that hosted this site with curated content.

+More info can be found on [our press release](http://wemakecoolsh.it/#2300081/L-Train-Notwork-Press-Release), at [Wired](http://www.wired.com/epicenter/2011/11/all-aboard-nyc-geek-train/), or in [this video](http://vimeo.com/32149926).

+Read our [technical documentation](https://github.com/boxysean/LTrainNotwork/blob/master/techdoc.md) including hardware configuration and specs.

+Take this model and deploy your very own notwork!

 ## Installation Instructions

-1. Download our code
+1. Grab code
 2. Install `node` (supported version [0.4.12](https://github.com/joyent/node/zipball/v0.4.12)) and `npm` ([link](http://npmjs.org/))
 3. Within terminal, navigate to the code directory
 4. Install required packages using `npm install socket.io express yamlparser mysql-pool sprintf dateformat now underscore mysql jade`
-5. Add a config.yaml (see below)
+5. Add config.yaml (see below)
 6. Launch using `node app.js`
 7. Open `http://localhost:3000`

-## Configuration File
+## config.yaml

-Our code uses an optional configuration file.
 Copy and paste this into config.yaml in your code directory.

 	# file: config.yaml